andregranberg/mcp-movies/README.md

 3. Start the server: `npm start`
 4. The server will run on port 3001

+## Development Workflow

+For local development and testing:

+1. Install dependencies: `cd server && npm install`
+2. Start the server in development mode: `npm run dev`
+3. Test locally using the Qwen CLI with the local settings in `.qwen/settings.json`
+4. Make changes and test iteratively
+5. Commit and push to GitHub when ready
+6. Deploy to the Raspberry Pi

 ## SSH Access

 To access the Raspberry Pi server: